GordonQuach/hello-world/README.md

 # hello-world
 Hey everyone!
-My name is Gordon Quach, and I am an Industrial Engineer / Data Analyst within the Defense/Manufacturing industry.
+My name is Gordon Quach, and I am a skilled IT professional with a background in Industrial Engineering and Data Analysis/Visualization.

-I studied Industrial and Systems Engineering (ISE) and minoring in Entrepreneurship and New Venture Growth (ENVG) at Virginia Tech.
-Currently, I am pursuing a Masters in Systems Engineering at University of Maryland, Baltimore County with a concentration in IT Systems and Data Science.
+I graduated from Virginia Tech with a degree in Industrial and Systems Engineering, and later pursued a Masters in Systems Engineering at the University of Maryland, Baltimore County, with a concentration in IT Systems and Data Science.

-With experiences in consulting, data analysis, data visualization, strategic planning, automation technology implementation, process improvement, and solution architecting, I aim to deliver value to my teams/stakeholders as well as continue in learning more technology/problem solving techniques!
+With a passion for problem-solving, I have honed my skills in data analysis, visualization, and automation technology implementation.
+My experience in consulting, process improvement, and solution architecting have enabled me to deliver value to my teams and stakeholders.

+Currently, I am leveraging my expertise in the IT industry to create innovative solutions that drive business growth and success.
+I'm always eager to learn and stay up-to-date with the latest technology and industry trends.

+Let's connect and explore how I can help your organization reach its goals!